More young teens getting HPV jab

 Nurses applaud terminally-ill medication legislation

-The nursing organisation Dansk Sygeplejeråd (DSR) has applauded new legislation that enables terminally-ill patients to opt out of treatment that will prolong their lives.
-“The old legislation could result in the patient suffering a terrible and undignified death,” DSR vice-chair Anni Pilgaard told media.
-The government parties passed the legislation with the help of Socialdemokratiet and Dansk Folkeparti.
+The nursing organisation Dansk Sygeplejeråd (DSR) has applauded proposed legislation that would enable terminally-ill patients to opt out of treatment that will prolong their lives.
+“The current legislation could result in the patient suffering a terrible and undignified death,” DSR vice-chair Anni Pilgaard told media.
+The government parties hope to pass the legislation with the help of Socialdemokratiet and Dansk Folkeparti.

 Foreign doctor concerns